tushar3318/snake_game_project/README.md

 In this project we had created a single player snake game using c language and graphics.h library.
 In this game, snake will eat the food and become long.
 Obstacles will leads to snake death and also when snake eats itself.

+In this project we had created a single player snake game using c language and graphics.h library.
+In this game, snake will eat the food and become long.
+Obstacles will leads to snake d

 ## Installation